sensu/sensu-go/CONTRIBUTING.md

 branch to base your changes on, and so on.

 1. Open an issue to describe your proposed improvement or feature
-2. Fork https://github.com/sensu/sensu-go and clone your fork to your workstation
+1. Fork https://github.com/sensu/sensu-go and clone your fork to your workstation
-3. Create your feature branch (`git checkout -b my-new-feature`)
+1. Create your feature branch (`git checkout -b my-new-feature`)
+1. If applicable, add a [CHANGELOG.md entry](#changelog) describing your change.
-4. Commit your changes with a [DCO Signed-off-by statement](#dco) (`git commit --signoff`)
+1. Commit your changes with a [DCO Signed-off-by statement](#dco) (`git commit --signoff`)
-5. Push your feature branch (`git push origin my-new-feature`)
+1. Push your feature branch (`git push origin my-new-feature`)
-6. Create a Pull Request as appropriate based on the issue discussion
+1. Create a Pull Request as appropriate based on the issue discussion

-### DCO
+## DCO

 To make a good faith effort to ensure the criteria of the MIT License are met, Sensu Inc. requires the Developer Certificate of Origin (DCO)